mehrabgholamsamani/Habitly/README.md

 # 🌿 Habitly — A Gentle Meditation & Focus App

 Habitly is a calm-first meditation and focus app designed around **consistency, not guilt**.
-It helps users build sustainable mindfulness habits with short, intentional sessions — across web and mobile — using a clean, emotionally-aware UI.
+It helps users build sustainable mindfulness habits with short, intentional sessions, across web and mobile, using a clean, emotionally-aware UI.

 ## 🚀 Deployment